 CFM – Cubic Feet Per Minute.
 A standard measurement of airflow.
 A typical system requires 400 CFM per ton of air conditioning.

 Capacity – The output or producing ability of a piece of cooling or heating equipment.
 Cooling and heating capacities are referred to in BTUs.

-Condensor Coil or Outdoor Coil – In an air conditioner, the coil dissipates heat from the refrigerant, changing the refrigerant from vapor to liquid.
+Condenser Coil or Outdoor Coil – In an air conditioner, the coil dissipates heat from the refrigerant, changing the refrigerant from vapor to liquid.
 In a heat pump system, it absorbs heat from the outdoors.

 Damper – Found in ductwork, this movable plate opens and closes to control airflow.
 Dampers can be used to balance airflow in a duct system.
 They are also used in zoning to regulate airflow to certain rooms.

-Evaporator Coil or Indoor Coil (often called A coils) – The other half of your air conditioning system located inside your home in the indoor unit.
+Evaporator Coil or Indoor Coil (often called A Coils) – The other half of your air conditioning system, located inside your home in the indoor unit.
 This is where the refrigerant evaporates as it absorbs heat from the air that passes over the coil.
 The heat pump absorbs heat from outside for cooling and the process is reversed in heating mode.
-It is important for this coil to be matched to the system – not a generic non matched brand – and to be correctly sized to the system.
+It is important for this coil to be matched to the system – not a generic non-matched brand – and to be correctly sized to the system.

 Gas Furnace Heat Exchanger – Located in the furnace, the heat exchanger transfers heat to the surrounding air, which is then pumped throughout your home.
 This is the part that can crack and allow carbon monoxide to enter your home.
 It is important to have your furnace professionally serviced annually and to change your filters often to help identify/prevent heat exchanger cracks.

 HSPF – Heating Seasonal Performance Factor.
 This rating is used in measuring the heating efficiency of a heat pump – the higher the number, the more efficient the unit.